-In the event that the parent to whom support is paid needs to enforce a Court’s Order, it is to their detriment to have been receiving payments directly as the above scenario illustrates.
+If the parent to whom support is paid needs to enforce a Court's Order, it is to their detriment to have been receiving payments directly as the above scenario illustrates.

 Real World Example

-Last year, I had a client who had been paid child support through the State Disbursement Unit for almost a decade until the time that she and her ex-husband had become friendly and more cordial.
+Last year, I had a client who had been paid child support through the State Disbursement Unit for almost a decade until the time she and her ex-husband had become friendly and more cordial.

-This was all well and good- the other parent always managed to get caught up on payments within fairly short order- until the other parent misread their divorce decree and stopped paying child support once their daughter turned eighteen.
+This was all good- the other parent always managed to get caught up on payments within fairly short order- until the other parent misread their divorce decree and stopped paying child support once their daughter turned eighteen.

 I say misread because the divorce decree stated the support was to stop upon the child turning eighteen or when she graduated from high school whichever occurred later.